richardhapb/lspdock/README.md

 docker_internal_path = "/usr/src/app"

 # Path on the host machine
-local_path = "/Users/richard/dev/project"
+local_path = "/home/richard/dev/project"

 # Executable for the LSP server (this will be overwritten if the --exec arg is passed)
 executable = "pyright-langserver"

 # Pattern to determine whether Docker should be used.
 If it is not provided, Docker will always be used.
 If the configuration file is in the project directory,
 # it is a good idea to omit this argument.
-patter = "/Users/richard/dev"
+pattern = "/home/richard/dev"

 # Optional: Controls PID handling for LSP servers that track client processes
 # List here your LSP server if it auto-terminates when it can't detect the client process